 Matildas stalwart Steph Catley is no stranger to the USA, not only having faced off against the side several times over the years, but also having spent a number of seasons, plying her trade in the NWSL and has expressed her desire to get a good result against the US and put on a good show for the Matildas faithful.

 The Arsenal player has made note about the growing fan engagement and support now that Catley and the national team are back on home soil.

 “The amount of people that you walk by and they say ‘good luck’ and the recognise who you are and what a photo, they want to talk about the game, it’s so different and it shows how far we have come as a team.”

-And it shows how much the public enjoy watching us and love us as a team, it’s a nice warm feeling to come home and have people support you like that.”
-(Catley)
+“It shows how much the public enjoy watching us and love us as a team, it’s a nice warm feeling to come home and have people support you like that.”

 The Matildas will face off against the US Women’s National Team on Saturday the 27th of November at 3:00pm AEST at Stadium Australia, Sydney.